cpezzato/discrete_active_inference/README.md

 singularity shell /path/to/discrete_ai_tiago.simg
 ```

-where `NN-XX` is the version of the image.

 Sourcing `/opt/ros/melodic/setup.bash` will also activate all the tiago dependencies installed on the image.

 ***Behavior trees library***